jaxxstorm/leebriggs.co.uk/_posts/2024-10-12-the-death-of-devrel.md

 Every year, I gear up for "conference season," which includes KubeCon NA (typically held between mid-October and mid-November) and AWS re:Invent, always the week after Thanksgiving in the US.
 As a sales engineer, this time of year is exhilarating.
 It’s a chance to speak with customers, prospects, and technology leaders in the ever-evolving cloud-native and cloud computing spaces.

-While I usually leave these events motivated and energized, this year felt different—marked by a noticeable absence.
-I could count on one hand the number of conversations I had with anyone in Developer Relations (DevRel)—whether they were community builders, developer advocates, or part of any similar role.
+While I usually leave these events motivated and energized, something this year was different — marked by a noticeable absence.
+I could count on one hand the number of conversations I had with anyone in Developer Relations (DevRel) - whether they were community builders, developer advocates, or part of any similar role.

 Admittedly, some of this could be circumstantial.
 For instance, KubeCon NA was held in Salt Lake City this year, a location that understandably kept some attendees away.
 But for me, it felt like a reflection of broader, more fundamental shifts happening in the tech industry.